In this piece · 20 sections+

 Desperate Housewives (2004, 8 seasons, Hulu)

 Premise: Cutaway-joke machine disguised as a family sitcom.
 Start here: Season 4, Episode 8 ("PTV").
 If cutaway gags work for you, you'll know in ten minutes.
 Who'll love it: People who watched this in college and want to see if it still works (it mostly does), anyone who likes a rapid-fire joke rate, Peter-Lois shippers (there have to be some).
 Who'll bounce: Anyone who wants character development, anyone over the cutaway format.
 Time: 400+ episodes × 22 min.
 Never finish.
 Just dip in.
 Status: Ongoing, will outlive us all.
-Not the sharpest show on this list, not even close — but the hit rate on individual jokes is high enough that it earns the spot.
+Season 24 just wrapped on Fox in May.
+Not the sharpest show on this list, not even close, but the hit rate on individual jokes is high enough that it earns the spot.
 And if you catch a Road to episode, you'll be reminded these writers can actually do something when they want to.

 One short word on the state of the genre

-Comedy on TV is in a strange place right now: the streamers mostly don't want to greenlight a pure 22-minute sitcom because they can't measure the return on a laugh, so they keep making "dramedies" — 45-minute shows that are one-third funny and two-thirds a sad woman walking to indie music.
+Comedy on TV is in a strange place right now.
+The streamers mostly don't want to greenlight a pure 22-minute sitcom because they can't measure the return on a laugh, so they keep making "dramedies," 45-minute shows that are one-third funny and two-thirds a sad woman walking to indie music.
 The actual comedies that break through now are animated (cheaper to produce, harder to cancel over a tweet) or they're network leftovers people rewatch on Peacock at 2 a.m.
+Even the Max-back-to-HBO-Max rebrand last summer was a reminder that these companies would rather rearrange logos than fund a joke.
 Most of the best comedies on this list are either ending, ended, or surviving in spite of their corporate parents.
-That's not nostalgia — that's what's happening.
+That's not nostalgia.
+That's what's happening.

 FAQ